D4rk4/munin-php-fpm/README.md

-This is a revised version of [Devlopnet / munin-php-fpm](https://github.com/Devlopnet/munin-php-fpm) with the difference that processes are combined based on their pools.
-Also there is an average process age graph and a process count graph.
+This is a modified version of MorbZ/munin-php-fpm https://github.com/MorbZ/munin-php-fpm

 Setup PHP-FPM
 -------------